Hope Bowdler: 1800s

 In the 1800s changes were made St. Andrew's church.
-In George Benson purchased the Manor and became a Patron of the church.
+In 1828 Moses George Benson purchased the Manor and became a Patron of the church.
 The capacity of the church in 1851 was 90 people.
 On 15 September 1863 the new church was opened to the public, the Wellington Journal reported that,'the site of the new church is the same as that which occupied the old church, which having become dilapidated and unfit for the purpose of public worship was pulled down and re-built on a much larger scale and in a more convenient style.
 The oldest windows in the church are from the 1800s.
 They are situated behind the altar and they have been there since 1852.
 In 1863 the lychgate was built that leads into the church graveyard.
 The graveyard is mainly occupied with old tombstones with faded engravings.
 It is the only lychgate in Shropshire with a coffin stone.